 Do you wish to own the world’s most famous physical silver investment?
 If so, Tavex is pleased to present the silver American Eagle coin.
 Authorised by the United States Congress in 1985 and subsequently minted the following year, the silver American Eagle coin has established itself as the leading silver bullion coin of the 21st century, with more than 375 million pieces minted since 1986.
-The sheer amount of American Eagle silver coins issued guarantees unparalleled market liquidity and worldwide recognition.

 This 1 oz coin tracks the price of silver.
 The value of American Eagle coins is primarily determined by their fine silver content which is linked to the prevailing price of silver.

 The price of silver American Eagles will rise with inflation.
 Silver has proven itself throughout history to be a great asset in times of high inflation, appreciating faster and higher than most other investments!

 Silver American Eagles are highly popular among investors.
 With annual demand increasing from 5.4 million in 1986 to a massive 42.7 million coins in 2013, the United States Mint is using up over 5% of the world’s annual silver mine supply for the production of silver American Eagles alone.

 Silver American Eagles are liquid and recognised.
 To date, over 375 million one-ounce pieces have been minted and issued by various US mints, making the American Silver Eagle the most sold silver coin in the 21st century.

 Silver American Eagle coins are money.
 Granted legal tender status in 1985 by the United States Congress, the silver American Eagle is currently the only continuously produced American silver coin since the 1970s to have reclaimed this precious monetary stature.